 The maximum number of Bitcoins that can ever be created is 21 million.
 Every four years, the 10-minute reward for mining Bitcoin gets cut in half.
 It’s currently 12.5 Bitcoin every 10 minutes.
 In May of 2020, that rate will be reduced to 6.25 Bitcoin every 10 minutes.
 At the current rate, it’s estimated the last Bitcoin will be mined around the year 2140.

-Geiger explains that “The predictable issuance schedule and maximum of 21 million Bitcoin means that Bitcoin has no inflation.”
+Phil Geiger of Mycelium, a Bitcoin wallet application for Android, explains that, "The predictable issuance schedule and maximum of 21 million Bitcoin means that Bitcoin has no inflation."

 (Mostly) Private Transactions